elektito/dot-stumpwm-dot-d/README.md

 Notice that you need to set both the command to run and the window class, so that `run-or-raise` can work correctly.

+The `local.lisp` file is meant to be used on a single computer, and as such it is set in the `.gitignore` file so that it's not accidentally committed to git.